misschainsawktn/evrenthall-wiki/content/✧ Welcome To Evrenthall/pantheon.md

 ## Amphytrion

 ### Founder Amphytrion
 Each [[Nine Continents|continent]] of Evrenthall has an Amphytrion regarded to be its “Founder”, the deity who willed the creation or the evolution of the corresponding continent into what it is in the present.
-The Founder Amphytrion have their own official cults and traditions associated to them, and they are generally the most venerated omes on the continents’ territories.
+The Founder Amphytrion have their own official cults and traditions associated to them, and they are generally the most venerated ones on the continents’ territories.
 - [[Ydani the Viridian]], Founder of [[Eshayunad]]
 - [[Mydorahm the Guardian]], Founder of [[Hysthyalm]]
 - [[Devrée the Alchemist]], Founder of [[Luerien]]